dieter-wilhelm/apdl-mode/README.md

 That's it.

-**Hint:** If you are getting an error message "package.el is not yet initialized", you are using Emacs' packaging system for the very first time.
+**Hint:** If you are getting an error message "package.el is not yet initialised", you are using Emacs' packaging system for the very first time.
 It is necessary to initialise this machinery once, please type: \`M-: (package-initialize) <RET>' (it's an 'ALT + :' colon!)  and then apply \`M-x package-install-file <RET>' again.